In Situ Talk Three – September 23

 Saturday, September 23, 2017

-“How to Make Living Sustainable” is the final of three conversations in iconic locations throughout New York City this year.
-The afternoon will focus on topics of climate change, environmental justice, and sustainability and will take place at Sims Municipal Recycling, a-state-of-the-art recycling plant on Sunset Park’s industrial waterfront.
-“How to Make Living Sustainable” will feature artist and activist Mel Chin, internationally renowned attorney and environmental and climate justice leader Elizabeth Yeampierre of the Brooklyn-based organization UPROSE, and GrowNYC President and CEO Marcel Van Ooyen.
+“How to Make Living Sustainable” was the final of three In Situ events in 2017, conversations in iconic locations throughout New York City.
+The afternoon focused on topics of climate change, environmental justice, and sustainability and took place at Sims Municipal Recycling, a-state-of-the-art recycling plant on Sunset Park’s industrial waterfront.
+“How to Make Living Sustainable” featured artist and activist Mel Chin, internationally renowned attorney and environmental and climate justice leader Elizabeth Yeampierre of the Brooklyn-based organization UPROSE, and GrowNYC President and CEO Marcel Van Ooyen.

 About Our Participants